 1/2 lb of chopped onion

 Galangal (from the ginger family, also known as Chinese ginger)

 Kishk (a wheat and yogurt paste used in the Middle East, but you can substitute plain yogurt)

 Spikenard (known as Nard or Muskroot, is a plant that was commonly used to season foods in the Middle Ages)

 Interestingly, the word “hangover”is relatively new, it’s really only been around since 1900.
-Prior to that, it was known by several funnier names: morning fog, gallon-distemper, bottle ache, blue-devils, jim-jams, cropsick, black dog and busthead, but the end result is the same – you feel like crap.
+Prior to that, it was known by several funnier names: morning fog, gallon-distemper, bottle ache, blue-devils, jim-jams, cropsick, black dog and busthead, but the end result is the same – you feel terrible!
 People in Medieval Europe had some rather ingenious (and gross) ways of managing the effects of too much drink.

 In England during the Middle Ages, raw eel with some ground bitter almonds was prescribed to cure a hangover, stemming from the belief that the eels would soak up the remaining alcohol in your system.